General Comodule-Contramodule Correspondence: Monad-Comonads Adjoint Pairs over Closed Categories

 For the convenience of the reader, we recall the key definitions.
 Given a regular cardinal $\Lambda$, an object $X$ of some category $\sB$ is called {\em $\Lambda$-presentable}, if $\sB(X,-)$ preserves $\Lambda$-directed colimits.
-The object $X$ is presentable if and only if it is $\Lambda$-presentable for some regular cardinal $\Lambda$.
+An object $X$ is {\em presentable}, if it is $\Lambda$-presentable for some regular cardinal $\Lambda$.

 The category $\sB$ is {\em locally $\Lambda$-presentable}, if it is cocomplete and admits a set $Z$ of $\Lambda$-presentable objects such that every object is a $\Lambda$-directed colimit of objects from $Z$.
 The category $\sB$ is {\em locally presentable}, if it is {\em locally $\Lambda$-presentable} for some regular cardinal $\Lambda$.